lockb0x-llc/Pakana-Stellar-Razor-Components/README.md

 # Pakana Stellar Razor Components
 [version 1.0.0]
-[Pakana](https://www.pakana.net) is a blockchain development company that specializes in building Financial Technology solutions for the Stellar blockchain.
+[Pakana](https://www.pakana.net) is a blockchain development company that specializes in building financial technology solutions using the Stellar blockchain.

 ## Description

-The Pakana Stellar Razor Components provide a set of powerful and customizable Razor Components for integrating Stellar blockchain functionality seamlessly into your web applications.
+The Pakana-Stellar-Razor-Components provide a set of powerful and customizable Razor components for integrating Stellar blockchain functionality seamlessly into your web applications.
 These components simplify the integration process, offering a user-friendly interface for Stellar transactions and multisignature operations.

 ## Features